 How to get your dog to eat when sick?
 There are a number of ways to encourage your dog to eat when sick including offering strong-smelling food, adding broth to the food, and diversifying the food.
 This will give your dog the calories and nutrition they need to properly heal, eat again, and become healthy.

-If you’re a dog breeder or owner who is concerned about how your sick dog’s eating habits may affect their sexual health especially since they are stud Pitbull dogs, check out our article on Pitbull lifespan to learn more.
+If you’re a dog breeder or owner who is concerned about how your sick dog’s eating habits may affect their health especially since they are stud Pitbull dogs, check out our article on Pitbull lifespan to learn more.

 How to get your dog to eat when sick: Here’s what you can do